LAST UPDATED: 14th July 2021

 Meanwhile, Trafico (the equivalent of DVLA in the UK) has a procedure whereby you can inscribe your foreign licence with the Spanish authorities.
 This is a purely voluntary procedure whereby a piece of card is attached to the back of your licence, essentially registering you in the Spanish system.
 There have been numerous instances where the police (typically the Policia Local) try to insist that drivers have to go and inscribe their licences by law, but the reality is that it is purely voluntary.

-Whilst Tenerife Guru most certainly does not recommend committing driving infractions whilst in Spain in order to evade penalty points, there is certainly no logical reason for foreign drivers to inscribe or change their licence in Spain until they are legally required to.
+Whilst Tenerife Guru most certainly does not recommend committing driving infractions whilst in Spain purely because you cannot receive points, there is certainly no logical reason for foreign drivers to inscribe or change their licence in Spain until they are legally required to.

 Bear in mind that those riding with an insufficient category licence or insufficient age will almost certainly have their insurance invalidated in the event of an accident/claim.